MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/sentiment-analysis-flow-azure.md

 **Please note that it takes a few minutes for the flow to execute after the messages are posted to Yammer.**

-Thank you to Tim McDaniel, Microsoft MVP, for developing this integration.
+Thank you to Todd Baginski, Microsoft MVP, and Chris Bortlik for developing this integration.